devicefuture/wasmu/README.md

     * **Architecture-independent** — works on a wide range of CPU architectures
 * **Embeddable** — single-header file that doesn't need `stdio` or `stdlib` to get working
     * **Written in C**, can also be embedded in C++ projects
+    * **Steppable** interpreter, preventing infinite loops in WebAssembly from blocking the main thread
 * **Customisable** to fit your specific needs
     * **Define native modules** that can be called from WebAssembly code
 * **Designed for microcontrollers**, but works on conventional computers and other platforms